 The Conference theme was Science, Planning and Cooperation to Minimise the Effects of Oil on Wildlife.
 Over the three day conference, 56 presentations were made by representatives of a variety of organisations, exploring the different session themes of planning, post release, case histories, training & volunteers, industry, veterinary, effects & chronic oiling, prevention & rescue and rehabilitation methods.
 Three round table or Q&A sessions were also held providing an open forum for discussing specialised topics.
 Short courses and practical laboratory/field sessions organised on Monday, 5 and Friday, 9 October allowed delegates to gain hands-on training in specific oiled wildlife response subjects from experienced trainers.
-See the Programme page for more information.
+The conference programme and proceedings can be accessed via the Programme page.

 The Conference was kindly sponsored by the Port of Tallinn, ExxonMobil, BP Shipping, KIK, Fastank, the Oiled Wildlife Care Network and Tallink Spa and Conference Hotel.

 Sea Alarm, Oil Spill Response and the Estonian Fund for Nature hosted the conference, in close cooperation with International Bird Rescue Research Center and Tri-State Bird Rescue and Research.